ChonkyBadger/BadgerEssentials/README.md

 `/Pt` Toggles peacetime on and off.

-`/pc <duration>` Turns on priority cooldown for a set time in minutesel.
+`/pc <duration>` Turns on priority cooldown for a set time in minutes.
 `/pc-inprogress` Turns on "Priority in Progress".
 `/pc-onhold` Turns on "Priorities on hold".
 `/pc-reset` Resets priority cooldown status to none.

 `/SetAOP <aop>` Sets the aop to whatever arguments are given.
 Requires permission node BadgerEssentials.Command.SetAOP